lucapette/web/main/content/writing/the-appeal-of-monorepo.md

 ### Small is easy, big is possible

-The fact you can make however large, atomic changes in a monorepo makes impossibly large changes possible.
+The fact that you can make however large, atomic changes in a monorepo makes impossibly large changes possible.

 My favourite example of this is how Stripe [migrated millions of lines of code to TypeScript](https://stripe.com/blog/migrating-to-typescript).

-Can you imagine adding on top of the intrinsic complexity of this migration having to do it in hundreds of repositories with as many pull-requests?
+Can you imagine carrying out this intrinsically complex migration while having to do it in hundreds of repositories with as many pull-requests?

 I can't really picture it.